Howard Zinn Quote

 About Howard Zinn

 Zinn described himself as "something of an anarchist, something of a socialist.
 Maybe a democratic socialist."
 He wrote extensively about the civil rights movement, the anti-war movement and labor history of the United States.
 His memoir, You Can't Be Neutral on a Moving Train (Beacon Press, 1994), was also the title of a 2004 documentary about Zinn's life and work.
-Zinn died of a heart attack in 2010, at age 87.
+Zinn died of a heart attack in 2010, at the age of 87.